 CV messages use a default transmission period of 1s.

 Other CC/CV transmission periods are not precluded.
-For discussion of periodicity see [IETF RFC 6371].
+For a discussion of periodicity see [IETF RFC 6371].

-Detailed procedures for BFD are described in [IETF RFC 6428].
+For further information on BFD procedures for proactive continuity check and connectivity verification, see Section 3 of [IETF RFC 6428].

 7.2.1.1.2 Remote Defect Indication

-RDI is only used for bidirectional connections and is associated with proactive CC/CV activation.
+RDI is defined in this Recommendation for bidirectional connections and is associated with proactive CC/CV activation.
+RDI for other connection types is for further study.

 The RDI OAM function is supported by the use of Bidirectional Forwarding Detection (BFD) Control Packets.

 RDI is an indicator that is transmitted by a MEP to communicate to its peer MEP that a signal fail condition exists.
-When a MEP detects a signal fail condition, it sets the Diagnostic field of the BFD control packets it is transmitting to its peer MEP to one of the values described in [IETF RFC 6428].
+When a MEP detects a signal fail condition, it sets the Diagnostic field of the BFD control packets it is transmitting to its peer MEP to one of the values defined in Section 5 of [IETF RFC 6428].
 The particular value depends on the cause of the signal fail condition.

-Detailed procedures for setting diagnostic codes in BFD messages are described in [IETF RFC 6428].
+Detailed procedures for setting diagnostic codes in BFD messages are described in Sections 3.2 and 3.7 of [IETF RFC 6428].

 7.2.1.1.3 Alarm Indication

 This function is used to suppress downstream alarms following detection of defect conditions at the server layer/sublayer.
-The detection of LOC or SSF by a server layer/sublayer MEP causes the generation of OAM packets with AIS information that are forwarded to the downstream MEP(s) in the client layer/sublayer, which allows the suppression of secondary alarms (LOC, etc) in the client layer/sublayer.
+The detection of LOC or SSF by a server layer/sublayer MEP causes the generation of OAM packets with AIS information that are forwarded to the downstream MEP(s) in the client layer/sublayer, which allows the suppression of secondary alarms (LOC, etc.) in the client layer/sublayer.

 A Link Down Indication (LDI) flag in the AIS message is set when a failure is detected in the server layer.

-Procedures for sending AIS messages and setting the LDI flag are described in [IETF RFC 6427].
+Procedures for sending AIS messages and setting the LDI flag (L-Flag) are defined in Sections 2.2, 2.3, and 6 of [IETF RFC 6427].

 7.2.1.1.4 Locked Signal